woman in a field

 You can work up to the suggested use, which is 1 to 2 pumps every few hours as needed.

-Because this can be used to promote good sleep, many people use this before bedtime.
+Because this can be used to promote more restful sleep, many people use this before bedtime.

 However, you can use it anytime, day or night.